10 Easy Ways To Keep Chicken Water From Freezing

 Use a rubber bowl instead; this can be any rubber bowl, even a dog bowl.
 Because of the flexible material, you can easily toss out the ice and refill it with water.
 Black-colored bowls absorb sunlight when placed in the sun, which also helps keep the water above freezing temperatures.

 3. Use bigger-sized troughs and break the ice

 Chickens and birds don’t mind drinking cold water; they prefer cold water to lukewarm water.
 Take out the biggest ice pieces and ensure the chickens can easily reach the water.

-This is an easy way not having to replace the water or waterer multiple times a day.
+This is an easy way not to have to replace the water or waterer multiple times a day.
 But make sure to replace the water at least every two days or when it looks dirty.

 4. Don’t use plastic waterers that twist on

 To make yourself comfortable, use a rubber bowl as a water holder for your chickens during winter, or make sure you have spare plastic waterers to switch to when one freezes up.